Tractor / Trailer Driving Course

 On-the-Road Training

 After successful completion of the classroom and lot training, students are assigned to experienced road instructors who drive in actual over-the-road hauling situations.
 All road training takes place where the candidate can observe proper operating techniques and practice his own driving skills on modern equipment in an actual job-like atmosphere.
-Any trucker will tell you that experience is the best teacher and at Professional Drivers Academy, most graduates average upwards of 650 miles (behind the wheel) in the 8 week course.
+Any trucker will tell you that experience is the best teacher and at Professional Drivers Academy, we strive to offer as much real road driving as possible.

 CDL third party testing

-After successfully completing your training, you can now test with us to obtain your CDL license.
-You can also test if you do not need training and have the hours and miles you need for obtaining your CDL.
+After successfully completing your training with us, you can now test with us to obtain your CDL license.
+You can also test with us if you have completed your ELDT requirement's you need for obtaining your CDL.

 Class Schedule